Ngorongoro Crater Lodge stands in an amazing location...

 Usual board basis: Full Board

 You might choose to take a packed lunch with you into the Crater, which will include delicious sandwiches or wraps (our calzonis in 2015 were superb), fruit and perhaps a pastry or cake of some sort.
-These packed lunches are perfect to keep you going while out on a busy day of safari.
+These packed lunches are perfect to keep you going whilst out on a busy day of safari.

-If you are in the lodge for lunch, there is usually a refreshing buffet featuring dishes such as crispy green salads, bean salads, cold meats and tasty olive-oil dressings.
+If you are at the lodge for lunch, there is usually a refreshing buffet featuring a selection of salads, cold meats, light vegetarian choices such as falafel and a number of tasty dressings.
+There is also fresh bread or chapattis served with dips.

-At your leisure you can then move to your table, where you will be seated for dinner, to the accompaniment of suitably unobtrusive and enjoyably interesting music.
-Dinner is an impressive five-course affair.
-We enjoyed bean and vegetable soup, followed by roasted tomato and basil tart, then a choice of four mains including one vegetarian and one local dish (we went for roast leg of lamb with barley).
+At your leisure you can then move to your table, where you will be seated for dinner, to the accompaniment of suitably unobtrusive music.
+Dinner is an impressive three- or five-course meal, with a choice of dishes for each course.
+One evening, we enjoyed bean and vegetable soup, followed by roasted tomato and basil tart, then a choice of four mains including one vegetarian and one local dish (we went for roast leg of lamb with barley).
 For dessert, we were served white chocolate mousse with a passion-fruit coulis, rounded off with a cheeseboard!

-On our visits to Ngorongoro Crater Lodge, dinner has often been accompanied by an entertaining performance from some of the lodge’s team who sang a number of African classics, as well as some written specially for guests at the lodge: there's always an excuse to perform!
+On our visits to Ngorongoro Crater Lodge, dinner has often been accompanied by an entertaining performance from some of the lodge's team who sang a number of African classics, as well as some written specially for guests at the lodge: there's always an excuse to perform and get the guests dancing!

 Dining style: Individual Tables